The Wadden Sea is the largest unbroken system of intertidal sand and mud flats in the world.

 Wadden Sea is one of the last remaining large-scale, intertidal ecosystems where natural processes continue to function largely undisturbed.

-The five most beautiful wallpapers and pictures of the Wadden Sea in Denmark.
+The five most beautiful wallpapers and photos.